 Active Duty Military and Veterans

-At MyCriminalDefense, our attorneys are former officers in the U.S. Navy’s Judge Advocates General Corps.
+At MCD, our attorneys are former officers in the U.S. Navy’s Judge Advocates General Corps.
 (JAG Corps).
 We understand the unique challenges military personnel face.
-There can be serious collateral consequences to your career.
+There can be serious collateral consequences for your career.
 We know how to work with prosecutors, the court, and your command to get your life back on track.

 Active Duty Military Service Members May be Discharged from Military Service as a result of a federal law known as the Lautenberg Amendment